TorMap/tormap/README.md

 instead of `./gradlew` for all following commands.

 - `./gradlew bootRun`: creates build, runs it and listens on http://localhost:8080/
-- `./gradlew build`: creates build, runs tests
+- `./gradlew test`: creates build, runs tests
 - `./gradlew bootJar`: creates build with a fat JAR which contains all dependencies and resources in `build/libs/`
 - `./gradlew bootBuildImage`: creates build and a docker image (make sure local docker daemon is running)
 - `./gradlew dokkaHtml`: generate code documentation in HTML format in `build/dokka/`